 These records have been extracted from the Club’s extensive Scorebook archive (>600 retained from the early 1950’s), Minute Books (from 1962) and Financial Records (from 1955) as well as from Newspaper references, State Library of Victoria and Eastern Regional Library archives, Public Record Office archives, Knox Historical Society archives, numerous Victorian Cricket Club and Cricket Association histories, other material retained by the club and from verified observations of Life Members and other prominent Club members researched and recorded throughout the past three decades.

-The process of discovering/recording our long history commenced just over 30 years ago in 1986, when the Club was given access to a photograph captioned ‘The first Ferntree Gully Cricket team – 1890’.
-This caption suggested that, if correct, in a few years (1989/90) we would be celebrating our Centenary season.
+The process of discovering/recording our long history commenced over 30 years ago in 1986, when the Club was given access to a photograph captioned ‘The first Ferntree Gully Cricket team – 1890’.
+This caption suggested that, if correct, in a few years (1989/90) we would be celebrating the Club’s Centenary season.
 While some individual memories were strong and recalled a long history, the club had very little material evidence of this significant anniversary.
 The lead up and subsequent success of the Club’s Centenary celebration, has continued to provide the impetus for others to carry on the task of recording our rich history, throughout the years since.

 Sources have included Life Members; Gus & Carol Bull, Peter Clark, Bob DeCoite (Dec.), Ian Ewart, Tony Goldsmith, Keith Hill, Cliff James, Barry & Rick Joyner (Dec.), Mick, Sandra & Alan Kirkpatrick (Dec.), Greg & Kim Mastertoun, Barry Manning, Jim McGowan, Barry Stuart, Wal (Dec.), George (Dec.) & Harry Tew.